 In terms of the fund's exposure to the smart textiles theme the news flow continues to be very positive.
 NIKE recently reported earnings per share 14% ahead of consensus numbers.
 More specifically NIKE's women's wear, which only represents 20% of total sales (hence the appeal of making a new breed of sportswear desirable to women as casual wear), saw 20% year on year growth.
-This bodes well for our holdings in Eclat (May sales up 69% year on year) and Toung Loong Textile Manufacturing (May sales up 17% year on year), which specialise in Nylon 6,6, the super stretchy fabric which sports leggings and yoga pants are made from.
-NIKE's shoe sales also flew, seeing 17% year on year growth.
-This will of course feed through to Feng Tay Enterprise, another one of our smart textiles holdings, which is the leading manufacturer of flyknit trainers for NIKE.
+This bodes well for our holding Toung Loong Textile Manufacturing (May sales up 17% year on year), which specialise in Nylon 6,6, the super stretchy fabric which sports leggings and yoga pants are made from.